isaacnmm/pestpolicy-hugo2XX/content/posts/combat-max-12-month-roach-killing-bait-review/index.md

 ###  2. Designed to Kill German Roaches

-Combat Max is designed to eliminate [German roaches](https://pestpolicy.com/how-to-find-a-roach-nest/), which can be bigger, smarter, and very stubborn pests.
+Combat Max is designed to eliminate [German roaches](https://pestpolicy.com/how-to-find-a-roach-nest/),which can be bigger, smarter, and very stubborn pests.
 Go for it if youve confirmed that the roach infestation you want to get rid of is a camp of these stubborn nuisances.
 That being said, the 12-month roach killer is just as effective when targeting smaller roaches, which can be harder to kill with sprays and showers as theyre very agile.

 The baits work like charms when it comes to bringing roaches out of the woodwork and killing them (or at least assaulting their sensory organs) when they come into contact with them.
 Related: Bed Bug Pictures